net-lisias-ksp/KAX/README.md

 	+ Specifically, you may not:
 		- Distribute unmodified versions of KAX, in part or whole, without permission
 		- Use KAX for any commercial purpose
+* Some KAX models and textures were created by SpannerMonkey, with copyrights granted to Lisias.
+See [here](./LICENSE.KAX).
+	+ They are available to you on the same conditions.
 * Plugin Source Code (C# project) are **double licensed** at user discretion when applicable (use the license that best suits your needs - when allowed by Law):
 	+ [SKL 1.0](https://ksp.lisias.net/SKL-1_0.txt).
 See [here](./LICENSE.KSPe.SKL-1_0)
 		+ You are free to: